Or, how I was outed at Trader Joe’s.

 I stuttered and stammered.
 Believe you me.
 I have stood on many a grocery-style line with a keen eye going through the contents of the carts around me.
 I am a nutritionist so I am apt to assess for the number of essential amino acids, calculate the percentage of the daily value for manganese and vanadium–and to make judgments.
 But, here, the tables were turned.
 The little punk of a young woman had my number.
 The words fell clumsily from my mouth as they tried to follow orders from command central.
 I could have just said it was for my cats.
 But, instead, I explained that I was a vegetarian, but that on occasion I do eat some fish.
 “Oh”, she corrected, “A pescetarian.”
 I balked as I felt I was being assigned to the wrong religion, maybe like being called a Methodist when you were, in fact, a Lutheran.

 The arena of eating patterns does not make easy allowances for any gray areas.
 You either are or you aren’t.
 But still, I doth protested.
 The date of this encounter coincided with my 40th anniversary of becoming a vegetarian.
 It was a long time ago–I was a teenager– but I am pretty certain that it was in the month of May.
 During these forty years, I have only once eaten meat when I chose to have a few bites of turkey at a NOFA conference in Vermont.
-And, a spoonful of times I have had a chicken stock soup when feeling in need of some extra fortitude.
+And, only a spoonful of times I have allowed a chicken stock-based soup to pass my lips.

 But it is true that I have eaten fish and seafood.
 I have had years where I did not eat any, and in recent years have largely avoided it due to myriad reasons, but more than not it has been there as a backup.
 Some of these were times of surrender like when I needed to appease my mom; or when traveling made vegetarian options hard to find.
 But, more often it was a conscious choice–albeit a choice of exception.
 I mainly choose “pesce” when eating out–especially when at a seaside location; when I feel like my body needs a denser or “yang” protein; when I think that I might benefit from a dose of fish nutrients; or when it will just be nicely satisfying.
 A fish-based soup on a cold winter’s night might fit this bill.
 I eat fish maybe once per month.
 That piece of salmon that I just put into my shopping bag was likely to find itself shelved in my freezer for a while and might eventually be consumed by Pete–a 41-year long vegetarian who also just occasionally eats fish.